christian4423/flashcard-app/README.md

 # flashcard-app

-Bundled with Webpack
+Bundled with *Webpack*

-Framework: ExpressJS
+Framework: *ExpressJS*

-Platform: NodeJS
+Platform: *NodeJS*

-Database: MongoDB - local
+Database: *MongoDB - local*

-CSS precompiler: Sass
+CSS precompiler: *Sass*

-Templating: Handlebars
+Templating: *Handlebars*

-CSS naming conventions: I am using BEM(Block Element Modifier)
+CSS naming conventions: *BEM(Block Element Modifier)*

-If you do now know what BEM is, it is a life changer.
+> If you do now know what BEM is, it is a life changer.

-To start:
+# To start:

-You need MongoDB and node installed
+1. You need MongoDB and node installed with expressjs

-You will need Express (npm i express -g)
+2. If you want to bundle up new packages you will need webpack installed(npm i webpack -g)

-If you want to bundle up new packages you will need webpack installed(npm i webpack -g)
+3. Everything in public can be deleted.
+Run "webpack" or "webpack -w" to compile files in src

-Everything in public can be deleted.
-Run "webpack" or "webpack -w" to compile files
+4. Run node start and go to http://localhost:4000/ to view.